AmadeusRelay/AmadeusRelayFrontend/README.md

 ```
 In this case you are only saying that you want to get orders of tokenA and tokenB, regardless of their order.
 The return follows the same logic above, but now it's not important which token is the maker or the taker.

 Amadeus provides large signed orders with short expiration times, with taker filled with 0x0000000000000000000000000000000000000000.
-And you should fill your address as taker address and call fillOrder to complete the order.
+And you should call fillOrder filling your address as taker address to complete the order.

 Then, the api returns an array of orders, with elements similar to the JSON object shown below: